cloudmesh-community/fa18-523-60/project-report/report.md

 the dataset was used as a quantitative measure to analyze the relative benchmarking.
 Moreover, our team also provides an ease-of-use review of each service as an addition to the performance benchmarking.
-When it comes to connecting to MongoDB, our team had determined that the PyMongo driver is a logical choice not only due to Python's programming versatility and flexibility, but also due to the compatibility between Python dictionaries and MongoDB's BSON objects.
-This report introduces the reader to the related work in the MongoDB realm, as well as the Kaggle platform and the chosen dataset prior to presenting the project design and research methods, architecture, technologies, and results.
+This report introduces the reader to the related work in the MongoDB realm, as well as to the chosen dataset prior to presenting the project design and research methods, architecture, technologies, and results.

 ## Literature review